matrix-org/synapse/CONTRIBUTING.md

 # 7. Turn coffee and documentation into code and documentation!

+There is a growing amount of documentation located in the [`docs`](docs) directory, with a rendered version [available online](https://matrix-org.github.io/synapse).
+This documentation is intended primarily for sysadmins running their own Synapse instance, as well as developers interacting externally with Synapse. [`docs/development`](docs/development) exists primarily to house documentation for Synapse developers. [`docs/admin_api`](docs/admin_api) houses documentation regarding Synapse's Admin API, which is used mostly by sysadmins and external service developers.

 Synapse's code style is documented [here](docs/code_style.md).
 Please follow it, including the conventions for the [sample configuration file](docs/code_style.md#configuration-file-format).

-There is a growing amount of documentation located in the [docs](docs) directory.
-This documentation is intended primarily for sysadmins running their own Synapse instance, as well as developers interacting externally with Synapse. [docs/dev](docs/dev) exists primarily to house documentation for Synapse developers. [docs/admin_api](docs/admin_api) houses documentation regarding Synapse's Admin API, which is used mostly by sysadmins and external service developers.

-If you add new files added to either of these folders, please use [GitHub-Flavoured Markdown](https://guides.github.com/features/mastering-markdown/).
+If you add new files to our documentation, please use [GitHub-Flavoured Markdown](https://guides.github.com/features/mastering-markdown/).

 Some documentation also exists in [Synapse's GitHub